tylerzak/azure-network-protocols/README.md

 <img src="https://i.gyazo.com/34704c69643a795a0c32af7072786376.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I observed all DHCP traffic after creating a .bat file.
-After running the file in Windows PowerShell, I monitored the traffic in Wireshark, filtering it specifically for DHCP.
-The sequence displayed in Wireshark represents a typical DHCP lease cycle, where the client requests an IP address, receives an offer, confirms the offer, and later releases the IP address.
+Following this, I observed all DHCP traffic after creating a .bat file.
+Upon running the file in Windows PowerShell, I monitored the traffic in Wireshark, filtering it specifically for DHCP.
+The sequence displayed in Wireshark showed the typical DHCP lease cycle, where the client requests an IP address, receives an offer, confirms it, and later releases the IP address.
 </p>
 <br />